 As you can shoot video in 1080p full HD quality with stereo sound, which means smooth and sharp footage that will look great on 4HD televisions.

 So, not only will they sound great on the podcast, they'll look great on it too.

-8. Recording In Progress Door Sign
+9. A Recording In Progress Door Sign

 Having someone burst into the room while you're in the middle of recording a podcast or a podcast interview over Skype is really annoying.

 Especially when you've also got the camera recording you.

 So, as a fun little stocking filler how about this 'Recording In Progress' door sign.